AdobeDocs/dynamic-media-classic.en/help/new-ui-2020.md

 +++

 +++**_How do I get help for any issues that I have with Adobe Dynamic Media Classic desktop app?_**
-Contact Adobe Support with any issues you have while using the app.
+Contact Adobe Support with any issues that you have while using the app.
 +++

 +++**_I want to make sure I'm optimizing my rich media strategy.
 How can I learn even more about Adobe Dynamic Media Classic?_**